Environmental Health & Inspections/Licensing

 A private well needs regular maintenance and inspection.
 You want to make sure it’s working correctly.
 While most private wells in Wisconsin provide safe drinking water, some may contain substances that can affect our health.
 Many of these substances do not affect the color, smell, or taste of the water.
 The only way to make sure a well is safe for drinking is to test your well regularly.

-WATER TEST KITS are available at the Health Department.
+Water test kits are available at the Health Department.
 Call 608-930-9870 for more information.

 CDC Private Well Testing